Personal Work – Dmitri Seals

-I am co-founder and past Executive Director of BAUDL and SVUDL, both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in – because life is complex!
-I’m also a proud papa, husband, school volunteer, and neighbor.
-For more info, see my LinkedIn, CV, and click the buttons below.
+I am co-founder and past Executive Director of BAUDL and SVUDL and a co-founder of CaSIG and LEEAF.
+I have found myself both a critic of the nonprofit industrial complex and an advocate who has raised millions for causes I believe in - because life is complex!
+I'm also a proud papa, husband, musician, school volunteer, and neighbor.
+For more info, explore below.

 Other lines of research in progress: